bschubernd/cashbox/README.md

-# cashbox - calculate cost of articles
+# cashbox - memorise cost and calculate price of articles
-cashbox is a Gtk4 app to calculate cost of articles.
+cashbox is a Gtk4 app tested on the librem5 with mobian.

-It can be used by small clubs on a celebration, to memorise the cost of sold articles and to calculate the price and change.
+cashbox memorises the cost of articles and calculates the total price and change.
+It is intended for small clubs on a celebration, where members are not experienced in memorizing prices and doing mental arithmetic.

 ## main windows
  * Pricelist - edit list of articles (name, price and optional count)